New to MassachusettsCompare Car Insurance Quotes in 3 Steps

 What about parking tickets?

 You pay parking tickets to the city or town where the violation occurred.
 But you need to pay them.
 If you don't, the RMV will be informed and will refuse to renew your license or registration until those tickets are paid.
 So it makes sense to pay them right away and avoid surcharges, since you're going to have to pay them eventually anyway.

 What's an insurance surcharge?

 Remember how Massachusetts sets insurance rates?
 Part of the deal with the insurance companies is that rates go up for bad drivers and down for good drivers.
 This means if you get a traffic ticket, you also get a surcharge.
-The surcharge stays on your record for at least three years and can make your rates go up by as much as 17 percent yearly.

 More about insurance surcharges in Massachusetts.